AbstractSDK/abstract/modules/contracts/apps/subscription/README.md

 When a user does'n top-up their balance, an external call is made to the `subscription` contract to cancel the subscription.
 The admin can opt to add a cancellation hook that will be called when the subscription is canceled and which contains the addresses of the now ex-subscribers.

-## Why use the Subscription App?

-The Subscription App represents a shift towards a more transparent, efficient, and user-controlled subscription model, leveraging the strengths of smart contracts to facilitate direct interactions between content creators and their audiences.

-- **Autonomy and Flexibility for Creators and Consumers**: It enables content creators or service providers to create their own subscription models directly, without intermediaries.
-Consumers can subscribe to these services by pre-funding their subscriptions, giving them flexibility to control their expenditure and commitments.

-- **Transparent and Direct Transactions**: Using smart contracts for transactions ensures transparency and direct payments between subscribers and content creators.
-This reduces the need for third-party payment processors, lowering transaction fees and potentially increasing the revenue for creators.

-- **Automated Payments and Subscriptions Management**: The use of smart contracts for managing subscriptions ensures that payments are automatically handled according to the funds available in a subscriber's account.
-This automation reduces the administrative burden on providers and improves the overall efficiency of the subscription process.

-- **Decentralization and Security**: Abstract Apps benefits from the inherent security and decentralization of distributed ledger technologies.
-This minimizes the risk of fraud, censorship, and centralized control, offering a more resilient platform for both creators and subscribers.

-- **Customizable User Experience**: The possibility for an admin to add a cancellation hook provides a customizable user experience.
-This feature can be used for various purposes, such as notifying users about the cancellation, offering alternatives or promotions to retain them, or even automating certain actions upon subscription cancellation.

--  **Improve Product Engagement and Loyalty**: Subscriptions create a direct relationship between creators and their audience.
-Allowing creators to directly communicate with their subscriber base, understand their preferences, and tailor their offerings accordingly.

-- **Efficient Funds Management**: Subscribers can manage their subscriptions efficiently by pre-funding their accounts.
-This helps in budgeting for content consumption and reduces the likelihood of unexpected charges, as the subscription only remains active as long as the funds suffice.

-- **Incentives for Early or Loyal Subscribers**: The platform could offer mechanisms for rewarding early or loyal subscribers, such as discounts or exclusive content, further enhancing the value proposition for users.

 ## Features

 The subscription app serves three primary functions: